Ards F.C.: Londonderry Park

 Plans were under-way to develop Londonderry Park as the new grounds for the team.
 Planning officials gave Ards Borough Council the go-ahead on the £3.8 million plan in October 2010.

 In 2009, supporters launched a campaign, 'Bring Ards FC Home', in which they publicised the need in the media and had discussions with politicians.
 Back as far as November 2008, the Council had discussed the need for a new Ards stadium.
 It was decided in April 2009 that Londonderry Park, on the Portaferry Road in Newtownards, was the best option and the Ards Council accepted the tender for redevelopment of the site in September 2010.
 Plans included upgrades to the existing grass surfaces and the addition of new synthetic surfaces, and to allow for the possibility of future upgrading to meet regulations should the need arise.
-The ground would have also continued to provide facilities for hockey and cricket.

-However, in August 2012 it was announced that Ards Borough Council would not be proceeding with the new stadium, and the plans were shelved.
+However, in August 2012, it was announced that Ards Borough Council would not be proceeding with the new stadium, and the plans were shelved.

+2020s

+As of 2026, the club were playing home games at Bangor F.C.'s ground, Clandeboye Park.